-We rode up into the hills by bus and then walked from the village `bus stand’ into the reserve.
+We rode up into the hills by bus and then walked from the village into the reserve.
 The narrow road ran between thick forest on one side and the lake on the other.
 In the water, or perched on grey stumps of drowned trees with wings held wide to dry in the sun, were thin, cormorant-like birds.
 I knew at once that they were darters (“Tropical Birds”, 1961).
 They are not the most beautiful of birds – snakelike, ragged, prehistoric – but they were old familiars and a thrill to see for the first time in the feather.

 Shortly afterwards I spotted an animal moving in the trees above us, a brown, cream and enormous squirrel – the Indian Giant Squirrel (“Asian Wildlife”, 1962) – providing for a moment an almost exact image of Tunicliffe’s illustration, before it turned and made off, heavily, through the foliage.

 The next day we went out onto the lake in a motor launch, together with other visitors to the reserve, and my private adventure continued.
 There were many more darters, and more wild pigs along the shore.
-Then we spied a dark line of animals making their way slowly across a hillside, too distant for a satisfactory view even through my binoculars, but instantly recognised nonetheless.
+Then we spied a dark line of animals making their way slowly across a hillside, too distant for a satisfactory view even through my binoculars, but instantly recognised anyway.
 These were Gaur, the largest member of the ox family.

 We could not have imagined a closer view of the wild elephants we came upon next.
 Seeing them at the edge of the lake, the helmsman brought the launch in close.
 While a huge bull led his herd unhurriedly away into the forest, two cows and a calf plunged into the water towards us.
-They stood knee deep – or in the case of the calf, up to its chin – and proceeded to threaten us by swaying their great heads and splashing on the water with their trunks, making their indignation at our intrusion quite clear.
+They stood knee deep – or in the case of the calf, up to its chin – and proceeded to threaten us by swaying their great heads and splashing on the water with their trunks, making their indignation at our intrusion clear.
 Elephants, of course, are hardly unfamiliar even to those who have never collected Brook Bond tea cards.
 Nonetheless, the Asiatic Elephant is there among them.

-I have continued to meet old friends in the wild in India ever since: Chittal, or Spotted Deer; Nilgai antelope, or Blue Bull; a Tiger in the scrub forest of Ranthambore in Rajasthan; Blackbuck; a Gaur bull, huge and unhurried in the headlights of our jeep, in Andhra Pradesh; Hanuman Langurs, named after the monkey-god hero of the Hindu epic poem the Ramayana; Giant Fruit Bats hung like strange fruits by day or rowing soundlessly overhead at dusk; and Mongooses in a back garden in Madras city.
+I have continued to meet old friends in the wild in India ever since: Chittal, or Spotted Deer; Nilgai antelope, or Blue Bull; a Tiger in the scrub forest of Ranthambore in Rajasthan; Blackbuck; a Gaur bull, huge and unhurried in the headlights of our jeep, in Andhra Pradesh; Hanuman Langurs, named after the monkey-god hero of the Hindu epic poem the Ramayana; Giant Fruit Bats hung like peculiar fruits by day or rowing soundlessly overhead at dusk; and Mongooses in a back garden in Madras city.

 Not only animals, but tropical birds as well: the fairy bluebird, the painted snipe and the orange (or scarlet) minivet, the males black and bright red, the females black and brilliant yellow.